Free shipping on orders $49+

 NURSING AVERSION

 This does not happen to everyone nursing a toddler.
 But it threw me for a loop when I was pregnant with my second and still nursing my first.
 It hit me like a ton of bricks.
 It felt like panic, rage, creepy-crawlies and the desire to run through a brick wall all wrapped in one moment.
 And it didn’t let up until he unlatched.
-In fact, I still deal with it 2.5 years postpartum.
+In fact, I still deal with it two-and-a-half years postpartum.

 SLEEPING THROUGH THE NIGHT